wc2582/Digital-System-Design/README.md

 Design a 8 byfe FIFO buffer that interacts with two senders and one receiver.

 Project 4:
-Designa a pipeline processor taht compute a third degree polynomial
+Designa a pipeline processor that compute a third degree polynomial